charlesisfeline/FNF-BedrockEngine/README.md

 * Separated Noteskins for each Player **(maybe??)**
 * Remove the Additional Hitsounds, making it a Toggle, and *(probably)* softcoding Hitsounds as a whole

+* Updating this entire file because it's outdated at the moment lol

 # Friday Night Funkin' - Bedrock Engine!
 a fork of Psych Engine which adds a bunch of features from Pull Requests around the Main Branch, and even other forks!
 Credits: